 -->''I'm crazy, and you should never hit a crazy person.''

 ** For context's sake: Harold wanted to fight Arnold and the entire episode has Arnold stressing out over this impending problem.
-That quote is part of the method of how he fixes it; he claims he's crazy. [[http://www.youtube.com/watch?v=dGTFO6rAPmU The]] [[Music/JamesBrown other?]]
+That quote is one part of the method of how he fixes it; he claims he's crazy. [[http://www.youtube.com/watch?v=dGTFO6rAPmU The]] [[Music/JamesBrown other part?]]